IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/international/README.md

 ### Start the services

-This process will use the (docker-compose file)[../docker-compose.yaml] to fire up all the services that support the PSS V2 application.
+This process will use the [docker-compose file](docker-compose.yaml) to fire up all the services that support the PSS V2 application.

 ```bash
 > ./scripts/start.sh